CheeseCake87/flask-imp/docs_gen/markdown/flask_imp_auth-authenticate_password.md

 Takes the plain input password, the stored hashed password along with the stored salt and will try every possible combination of pepper values to find a match.

 **Note:**

+**use_multiprocessing is not compatible with coroutine workers, e.g. eventlet/gevent
+commonly used with socketio.**

+If you are using socketio, you must set use_multiprocessing to False (default).

+**Note:**